 "I only teach/practise the Iyengar method as something just clicked after my very first class it was just what I needed.
 I don't feel the need to change it & do my own thing, it is wonderful just as it is.
 In 2016/17/18, I spent several weeks in Pune at RIMIYI being taught by the Iyengar family.
 I shall be returning as regularly as finances allow, it was a magical experience.

 I was blessed to receive Geeta Iyengar's last teachings before her death in December 2018 in Pune.
 I didn't know until her death but Geeta was 'my teacher' & I am grateful for all I learned from her teachings.

 I can't put into words what a magical thing Iyengar yoga is, regular practise has made me healthy, happy and more confident.
 I can't imagine my life with out yoga and when life starts to get tough an hour on my mat makes things seem much easier.
 It is a wonderful thing and I feel blessed to be able to share it with others.
 It truly is the best job in the world!

 I have 2 BA honours degrees: one in textile & surface design & one in fine art.
 I LOVE cycling & have done several charity rides in the UK and abroad.

 After yoga & cycling I love food I am a strict vegan & passionate vegan chef I have worked as a professional chef in a vegan cafe & a vegetarian caterer doing huge events & festivals in the UK.

 I have 4 children & 4 Granddaughters."

 James teaches a holistic approach to yoga that is accessible and inclusive.
-He has been practising yoga for two decades and has been teaching for the past thirteen years.
+He has been practising yoga for over twenty years and has been teaching since 2007.

 James has a specialised interest in the history and culture of yoga and writes a regular blog on a range of related subjects.
 His writing has been published on the award-winning Elephant Journal platform and was featured in the top 50 yoga & wellness blogs for 2017.